-Generally, ion lasers are more and more replaced with diode-pumped solid-state lasers and optical parametric oscillators (OPOs), because those are far more power-efficient and typically exhibit substantially longer lifetimes.
-High-power green lasers with with high beam quality can be realized e.g. with Nd:YAG lasers or vanadate lasers and frequency doublers.
+Generally, ion lasers are more and more replaced with diode-pumped solid-state lasers and optical parametric oscillators (OPOs) because those are far more power-efficient and typically exhibit substantially longer lifetimes.
+High-power green lasers with high beam quality can be realized e.g. with Nd:YAG lasers or vanadate lasers and frequency doublers.

 OPOs are mostly required when special emission wavelengths are required, which are hard to get directly from lasers.